morfioce/asynch-js/PITCHME.md

 Promise API
 @snapend

-#### Promise are designed to maintain TRUST by have the following properties:
+#### Promise are designed to maintain TRUST by having the following properties:

 @ul
 - A promise is either succeed or fail